marijapanic/RSPLS/README.md

 ### Backend

-The backend is an Azure Function built with .NET that handles game logic and stores game state.
+The backend is an Azure Function built with .NET that handles game logic.

 ### Frontend